 The secret of a marketing plan isn’t the number of ideas you have for marketing, or how many things you are willing to do, but how many solid connections you have—the ones that are already working for you—and how many readers you NOW reach through today’s efforts.
 You need to show that your ideas are not just pie in the sky, but real action steps that will lead to concrete results and a connection to an existing readership.

-7. Chapter outline or table of contents
+Chapter outline and/or table of contents

-What are common problems with book proposals?
+Common problems with book proposals

 - The writer wants to do a book based on his or her own amateur experience of overcoming a problem or investigating a complex issue.
 (No expertise or credentials.)

-- The proposed idea is like a million others; nothing compelling sets the book apart
+- The proposed idea is like a million others; nothing compelling sets the book apart.

 - The stats and analytics behind your online following, including all websites, blogs, social media accounts, e-mail newsletters, regular online writing gigs, podcasts, videos, etc.

 - Your offline following—speaking engagements, events, classes/teaching, city/regional presence, professional organization leadership roles and memberships, etc.